 Why concrete alone is not enough

-An unprotected concrete floor will be of no use in meeting these important health and safety standards since it is porous, and some moisture movement will always occur.
+An unprotected concrete floor will be of no use in meeting these important health and safety standards.
+This is since it’s porous, and some moisture movement will always occur.
 Moisture is a vehicle for many harmful contaminants therefore, suitable meat processing flooring is essential.
-Polyurethane resin screed systems are ideal as they offer a seamless finish, polyurethane resin can be complemented by coving and render, to allow for a smooth transition from wall to floor that does not support bacteria and microbial growth.
+Polyurethane resin screed systems are ideal as they offer a seamless finish.
+Also, polyurethane resin can be complemented by coving and render, to allow for a smooth transition from the wall to the floor.
+This does not support bacteria and microbial growth.

-PSC Flooring were called in by John WF Bebb Construction Ltd to look at the Cutting Room and Sausage Room floor at Rikki Lloyd Butchers of Welshpool.
-The concrete surface had falls to a central drain and it was evident they had previously painted the floor themselves and it was not lasting.
+PSC Flooring was called in by John WF Bebb Construction Ltd. This was to look at the Cutting Room and Sausage Room floor at Rikki Lloyd Butchers of Welshpool.
+The concrete surface had fallen to a central drain.
+Furthermore, it was evident they had previously painted the floor themselves and it was not lasting.

-The floor areas were Cutting Room totalling 35.5 square metres and Sausage Room totalling 19 square metres.
+The floor areas were Cutting Room totalling 35.5 square metres and the Sausage Room totalling 19 square metres.
 Assessing the situation, it was recommended that the best surface would be a 6mm Resdev Pumadur RT screed.
-Ideal even in the most arduous environments, this product is the most hard wearing on the market and designed to withstand impact, abrasion, animal fats and proteins, frequent cleaning, and chemicals.
-Resdev Pumadur RT screed offers excellent slip resistance in the wet and can be laid to falls to help drainage helping to meet high health and safety standards.
+Ideal even in the most arduous environments.
+This product is the most hard-wearing on the market and designed to withstand impact and abrasion.
+It can also withstand animal fats and proteins, frequent cleaning, and chemicals.
+Resdev Pumadur RT screed offers excellent slip resistance in the wet.
+It can also be laid to falls to help drainage helping to meet high health and safety standards.

-The existing Coving System was also in need of recoating, but in order to meet the client’s tight deadline the client decided that rather than us return, the client would coat that themselves so we supplied 3 units of 3.2kg Resdev Pumadur TF polyurethane coating system, in a matching matt, red.
+The existing Coving System was also in need of recoating.
+However, in order to meet the client’s tight deadline, the client decided that rather than we return, the client would coat that themselves so we supplied 3 units of 3.2kg Resdev Pumadur TF polyurethane coating system, in a matching matt, red.